researchsoft/website/content/blog/_global/list.md

 +++
-fragment = "portfolio" # declare list fragment weight = 100
+fragment = "list" # declare list fragment weight = 100
 section = "blog" # section to pull the list of pages count = 2 # Show at the end of each post